 They may be nervous because they're going into a new situation.
 And, it can be intimidating to think about talking about personal matters with a stranger.
 But an experienced therapist will know exactly how to lead you down the path you need to know.
 They can help you in the areas that you need, even if you don't know exactly what it is you're looking for.
 And, to help ease your mind, here are some things that will help you as you work towards that first therapy session.

 To have a first therapy session, you need to find a therapist.
 The key to finding the right therapist is going to depend on why you've decided to give counseling a try.
 Different therapists focus on different situations and working with different individuals or groups.
 When you are looking for a therapist, it's important to know what you are looking for and why you want help.
 This will guide you in finding the right type of therapist.

-It's also important that you find a therapist that you are comfortable with.
-If you're a woman, you might be more comfortable talking to another woman and vise versa, but this isn't always the case.
+It's also important that you find a therapist you are comfortable with.
+If you're a woman, you might be more comfortable talking to another woman and vice versa, but this isn't always the case.
 You may prefer to speak with someone that is fresh out of school or someone that has decades of experience.
 That part is completely up to you.

 You will also want to compare prices of counseling at different offices.
 Start by checking with your insurance company to see if they cover mental health services such as meeting with a licensed therapist.
 If they do, then you want to make sure to find a therapist that will be covered by your insurance.
-Your provider should be able to provide you with a list of services within your area.
-However, if you don't have insurance that will cover any of the cost than you'll want to start looking and comparing credentials and prices.
+Your insurance provider should be able to provide you with a list of services within your area.
+However, if you don't have insurance that will cover any of the cost, than you'll want to start looking and comparing credentials and prices.

 Remember that the cheapest option isn't always the best.
 You want to find the proper balance of cost savings and services.
 Going with the cheapest option isn't saving you money if it's not also helping you out.
 You'll end up having too many sessions that don't result in the improvement that you're looking for.